 Thomas P. Anshutz (1851-1912)

-Thomas Anshutz authentication from $175.
-Thomas Anshutz appraisal from $25.
+We Perform Thomas Anshutz art authentication.
+Thomas Anshutz appraisal.
 Thomas Anshutz certificates of authenticity (COA).
-Thomas Anshutz analysis, research, scientific tests, full authentications.
+Thomas Anshutz analysis, research, scientific tests, full art authentications.
 We will help you sell your Thomas Anshutz or we will sell it for you.

 1907, oil on canvas, 147.3 x 111.4 cm.